 It's a lovely tradition on these smallholdings that every farm animal is given a name, bearing witness to the close relationship between the farmer and his livestock.

 With one or two exceptions, all of the farms are now accessible by road

 The title "Erbhof" means that a farm has been in the same family for at least 200 years.

 The Z'Bach Mountain Farming Museum tells a story of the simple and often arduous farming life through the ages.
 Things are better now, although it is almost impossible to earn a living solely by farming here.
 Most farmers have a day job too.
 The character and beauty of the Wildschönau's rural landscape is due for the most part to the region's farming families (Souce: Wildschönau Heimatbuch Hans Mayr)

 The Wildschönau has more summer grazing pastures than most other regions in Austria.
 The high meadows are well loved with walkers and sightseers.

-Because of it's shale rock formation the Wildschönau has particularly good pastures.
+Because of it's shale rock formation the Wildschönau has particularly valuable pasture land.
 There are 46 high pastures where cattle, horses, sheep and goats spend the summer months.
 These areas are mostly quite unspoiled and therefore a magnet for walkers seeking the undisturbed peace and quiet to be found there.